PowChow/datacamp_catDecisionTree/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:717bf0d477
 ## Convert Categories to Dummies

-Converting categories in text to numbers means that categories are encoded as unique integers.
-For example, `safety_level` variable has the following values: ['low', 'med', 'high'].
-These values can be encoded as [0, 1, 2].

-By contrast, the pandas `get_dummies` function returns a new column for each unique category, which indicates 0 (False) or 1 (True) for every row with or without each category value.
+Another method to convert string category values to numeric values is the pandas `get_dummies` function.
+The function returns a new column for each unique category, which indicates 0 (False) or 1 (True) for every row with or without each category value.

 For example, three imaginary records in `cars` dataset